emqx/blog/en/201909/emq-new-version-in-september-emqx-enterprise-3-4-0-function-overview.md

-Officially launched in September, the official version of [EMQ X Enterprise](https://www.emqx.com/en/products/emqx) 3.4.0 is released by EMQ.
+Officially launched in September, the official version of [EMQX Enterprise](https://www.emqx.com/en/products/emqx) 3.4.0 is released by EMQ.
 In this version, the management configuration and rule engine functions are enhanced, message encoding and decoding, cluster hot configuration and vehicle networking protocol support  are added, and a new management monitoring Dashboard page is designed, and this version is a stable version recommended for enterprise applications.

 The relevant installation package is ready for download from [EMQ website](https://www.emqx.com/en/downloads), and  a free self-service application for trial is avaiable from the website.

-> EMQ X Enterprise is an Enterprise-level Iot MQTT messaging platform that supports one-stop access of millions of IoT devices, MQTT&CoAP multi-protocol processing, and low-latency real-time messaging.
+> EMQX Enterprise is an Enterprise-level Iot MQTT messaging platform that supports one-stop access of millions of IoT devices, MQTT&CoAP multi-protocol processing, and low-latency real-time messaging.
 It  also supports SQL-based built-in rule engine, flexible processing/forwarding of messages to back-end services, storage of message data to various databases, or bridging of enterprise middleware such as Kafka, RabbitMQ, and Pulsar.
 >
-> EMQ X Enterprise is applicable for a variety of IoT applications, helping enterprises quickly build IoT applications and support the deployment on public clouds, private clouds, physical machines, containers/K8S and so on.
+> EMQX Enterprise is applicable for a variety of IoT applications, helping enterprises quickly build IoT applications and support the deployment on public clouds, private clouds, physical machines, containers/K8S and so on.

 ### Brand-new Dashboard UI

-In previous versions of EMQ X, EMQ has expanded a series of basic functions around MQTT message access to facilitate the rapid construction of IoT applications, such as authentication/ACL, data persistence and message bridging (Enterprise Edition) and integration into Dashboard. .
+In previous versions of EMQX, EMQ has expanded a series of basic functions around MQTT message access to facilitate the rapid construction of IoT applications, such as authentication/ACL, data persistence and message bridging (Enterprise Edition) and integration into Dashboard. .

 In order to support the introduction of more new functions and the  improvement of system usability and monitoring management ability after the introduction of functions, EMQ development team took the lead in designing a new Dashboard UI for the enterprise version, adjusting the interface style, operability, application structure and data display focus, and striving to create an IoT Hub Management Platform with comprehensive function:

-- Realize full control of EMQ X cluster status, add the real-time display interface of key operational indicators;
+- Realize full control of EMQX cluster status, add the real-time display interface of key operational indicators;
 - Provide aggregate statistics and persistent records of operational indicators and display them at the front end.
 Cluster history messages, links, topics and subscription indicators are clear at a glance.
 - Strengthen business functions, display licensee authorization information including issuing company, number of authorization lines, expiration date, and more convenient and quicker for enterprise operation and maintenance;
 - Implement basic equipment management function, simplify connection information, support online kick out equipment, view and manage equipment subscription information, add subscription relationship manually, etc.